sovrin-foundation/sovrin-rfc/text/5001-steward-selection-algorithm/README.md

         make the sign of the score negative since it's a bad outcome
       else:
-        figure out about how long the uptime victory of this non-failure is, by: estimating how long downtime would list, on average, in failing combos multiply this number by likelihood for this scenario multiply by failure distance, since larger failure distance is better make the scign of the score positive since it's a good outcome add this scenario score to C's overall list of scenario scores add up all the scenario scores to get a combined score for C if C's score is good enough to be on the "bestN" list, put C in the list
+        figure out about how long the uptime victory of this non-failure is, by: estimating how long downtime would last, on average, in failing combos multiply this number by likelihood for this scenario multiply by failure distance, since larger failure distance is better make the sign of the score positive since it's a good outcome add this scenario score to C's overall list of scenario scores add up all the scenario scores to get a combined score for C if C's score is good enough to be on the "bestN" list, put C in the list